Appdynamics/pagerduty-saas-alert-extension/README.md

 pagerduty-saas-alert-extension
 ==========================

-An AppDynamics extension for SAAS customers only to be used with a stand alone Java machine agent to integrate AppDynamic's controller events to PagerDuty.
+An AppDynamics extension for multi-tenant SAAS customers only to be used with a stand alone Java machine agent to integrate AppDynamic's controller events to PagerDuty.
-###This extension is for SAAS customers only.
+###This extension is for multi-tenant SAAS customers only.
 For on-prem pager duty extension visit [here](http://community.appdynamics.com/t5/AppDynamics-eXchange/PagerDuty-Alerting-Extension/idi-p/747).

 ## Use Case ##